privacyguides/privacyguides.org/docs/notebooks.md

         - [:simple-firefoxbrowser: Firefox](https://notesnook.com/notesnook-web-clipper/)
         - [:simple-googlechrome: Chrome](https://chrome.google.com/webstore/detail/notesnook-web-clipper/kljhpemdlcnjohmfmkogahelkcidieaj)

-Notesnook does not support password/PIN protection on the web & desktop apps.
-However, you can still lock individual notes, and your data is always encrypted in transit and on your device using your master key.
+Notesnook only allows local note encryption with the [private vault](https://help.notesnook.com/lock-notes-with-private-vault) feature on their pro plan, otherwise your notes are not stored encrypted on your device.
+Your notes are always encrypted before being synced to their servers with keys which only you have access to.

 ### Joplin